diovisgood/diovisgood.github.io/_posts/2022-06-20-text-embeddings.md

    nor how to add new dimensions to already pre-trained word embeddings, if we find out it is not enough.
    A typical NLP system lacks any tools to change embeddings dimensionality.

-3. Text embedding are fixed.
+3. Text embeddings are fixed.
    Because they are produced by a model with fixed weights on the base of word embeddings, which are also fixed.
    A typical NLP system lacks any tools to adjust model weights to new information.
    This is different from how human brain is changing when it grasps new ideas and concepts.